NEW STUDENTS ARE WELCOME TO JOIN THE CLASS ON EITHER MONDAY, MARCH 4, 2019, 12 PM, OR WEDNESDAY, MARCH 6, 2019, 2019, 7 PM.

-In October 2018 ,we will begin a new exercise set, DRAGON DAO YIN, that we'll practice through February 2019.
-The next opportunity for new students to join the class will be March 2019.
+In March 2019 ,we will begin a new exercise set, WU XING that we'll practice through April 2019.
+The next opportunity for new students to join the class will be May 2019.

 All exercise sets are classical Qigong and Dao Yin, which means that they come from authentic, lineage-based traditions.

 BEGINNING and INTERMEDIATE STUDENTS are in the same class.
 Individuals work at their own level.
 All the exercise sets have a beginning level.
 As you advance, you learn principles that are added into a practice, one at a time.
 There is always greater skill to learn, a deeper level to experience, so it's always fascinating, never boring.

 Different Qigong sets of exercises are periodically offered.
 Typically, one set is done for a number of months.
 All classes begin with stretching and a little conditioning, to warm up.
 Repetition, in class and in your own practice at home, leads to depth.
 Depending on current students' needs, different exercises are worked into the class practice.